swiftlang/swift/docs/SIL.rst

 another may have had an analysis applied to prove that said value is not needed.

-If an object has any uses, then it must be linked to an definition with non-external linkage.
+If an object has any uses, then it must be linked to a definition with non-external linkage.

 Summary